AlexanderNevarko/Computational_mathematics/README.md

 # Computational_mathematics
-MIPT DREC Computational mathematics course
+MIPT DREC Computational mathematics course.<br>
+All tasks are represented in both jupyter notebook and HTML formats.<br>